Lightnet/raylib_cimgui_lua/README.md

 ```
 imgui.end()
 ```
-  This does not work due to match end for if statement conflict due how table works.
+  This does not work due to match end for if statement conflict due how lua api table work.
 To follow imgui format for easy to read and port to c/c++ to be use later.

 # Information:
-  This is sample project that use cimgui (c language programing) knowing as imgui (c++ language programing ) to run with raylib but in abstraction low level by rlgl.h.
+  This is sample project that use cimgui (c language programing) convert from imgui (c++ language programing ) to run with raylib but in abstraction low level by rlgl.h.
 Due to raylib.h can't be access to set up window and graphic.

-  Using the cimgui since there devs convert from imgui for better c language programing.

   By using the CMake for easy compile and fetch content to get those repo download to build the application.
 Reason is that there raylib have different type build compiler.